wesleyegberto/java-testing/README.md

 # java-testing

-Java Testing - libs and tools
+Project to garther libs and tools to perform tests.

+## Projects

+### api-messages-to-test
+Simple project that will be tested.
+To build and run container with Payara: `sh buildAndRun.sh`